Skip to main content

 Written by Mike Maat

-In our report, we already have two variables: FromDate and ToDate.
-In it's current form, the report loads ALL data (since the data set is unfiltered) and then filters that data based on the user's choices for the FromDate and ToDate variables.
-This actually leads to the report loading all the data on first launch, then the user selects their variables and it loads all the data again - doubling our wait time.
+In our report, we have two variables called FromDate and ToDate.
+In its current form, the report loads ALL data (since the data set is unfiltered).
+Then, the report filters the data based on the user's inputs for the FromDate and ToDate variables.
+This configuration is sub-optimal because the report loads all the data on the first launch.
+After the user enters their variables, the report loads all the data again - doubling our wait time!

-To solve this, we can use Data Set variable filters.
-First we open up the data set and add two filters.
-Again, sticking with the RecordedDate column for this example, we set up the filters as below, but instead of choosing a relative date value, or a specific date, we are going to click the triple dot button and choose Use a Variable.
-Then, we put our variable names from the report.
-This has now caused the dataset to be filtered by the values that are selected in the report.
+To solve this double-wait problem, we can use data set variable filters.
+Open the data set and add two filters.
+Again, using the RecordedDate column for this example, we set up the filters as below, but instead of choosing a relative date value or a specific date, we click the three-dot icon and choose Use a Variable.
+Then, we input our variable names from the report (see the above screenshot).
+This causes the data set to be filtered by the values the user enters into the report.

-Now, when we load the report, it will attempt to load the data source.
-However, because no values have been selected for the FromDate and ToDate variables by the user yet, the report tries to load the data set but it is blank and therefore the initial load of the report is very quick.
-Then, once the user selects the FromDate and ToDate that they desire, the dataset is once again queried, but with filtered dates, and only returns the data necessary to satisfy the users request.
-This leads to a drastic increase in performance!
+Now, when the user loads the report, the platform attempts to load the data source.
+The report loads a blank data set because the user has entered no values for the FromDate and ToDate variables.
+Therefore, the initial load of the report is very quick.
+After the user enters values for the FromDate and ToDate variables, the data set is once again queried—this time with filtered dates—and only returns the data necessary to satisfy the user's request.
+This configuration leads to a drastic increase in performance!

 Did this answer your question?